AscendingPassage.com HOME PAGE.

 In these hot catacombs we had forgotten the cold wind that blew

-On our return to it, from the subterranean darkness, everything in its
+outside and the Memphis desert.
+On our return everything in its

-dead immensity has begun to take on the blue tint of the night.
-On the
+dead immensity had begun to take on the blue tint of the night.
+The yellow color of the sandhills has greatly paled

 The sun itself has